-The water darkened as mud was displaced by the thrashing of bodies.
+The water darkened as the thrashing of bodies displaced mud.
 “Help!”
 He screamed.
 “He’s drowning.”

 The Downing: Drabble Version

-The water darkened as the ponds normally sedate sediment was dispersed by the thrashing of John and Peters bodies.
+The water darkened as the ponds ordinarily sedate sediment was dispersed by the thrashing of John and Peters bodies.

 From out of the chaos John screamed.
 “Help!
 He’s drowning.”

-In the distance flashing blue lights continued their disappearing act before reappearing as another undulation; a common feature of the moors; impeded their speed.
+In the distance flashing blue lights continued their disappearing act before reappearing as another undulation; a standard feature of the moors; impeded their speed.
 The emergency services were getting ever closer.
-Still the men struggled.
+Still, the men struggled.